Kuovinen/ChatApp/README.md

 `JWT_SECRET=your JWTsecretCode`
 `NODE_ENV="development"`

-To run the serever in root:
+To run the app in root:
-`npm run server`
-To run the frontend in folder frontend:
-`npm run dev`
+`npm start`
+the open localhost:5000